TacticalMetaphysics/Lisien/lisien/design.rst

 If any trigger function returned ``True``, and all prereq functions returned ``True``, then the action functions will run.
-Ordinarily, they will simply run whatever code you've written in them, on whatever Lisien entity you've given them, but some rules are too big for normal execution.
+Ordinarily, they will simply run whatever code you've written in them, on whatever Lisien entity you've assigned them to, but some rules are too big for normal execution.
 If you find that a certain rule is taking too long to run, you can speed it up by setting the rule's ``big`` property to ``True``.
 In that case, the rules engine will replace the Lisien entity with a